ArsamAryandoust/DataSelectionMaps/readme.md

 * tests/test_vis_results.py: unit tests for vis_results.py
 ---

-## Docker
+## Getting started

-Download this repository to your home directory, change your current working directory to this repository, and build main docker container by running:
+Download this repository to your home directory and change your current working directory to this repository:

 `cd`